WHO ARE WE?

 Director of Law & Policy

-André Schutten is Director of Law and Public Policy and General Legal Counsel for ARPA Canada.
-Based in ARPA’s Ottawa office, he researches and writes on public policy, conducts regular analysis on the impact of different government bills and court judgments and acts as ARPA’s chief Parliamentary lobbyist.
-He lectures regularly on constitutional and legal issues.
-He also represents ARPA in various court interventions, having made arguments before the Supreme Court of Canada three times and three provincial courts of appeal.
+André Schutten is ARPA Canada?s Director of Law and Public Policy and General Legal Counsel.
+Based in ARPA’s Ottawa office, he researches and writes on public policy, conducts regular analysis on the impact of different government bills and court judgments and lectures regularly on constitutional and legal issues.
+He also represents ARPA in various court interventions, having made oral or written arguments before the Supreme Court of Canada in four cases and in five provincial courts of appeal.

-André is a former infantry reservist and a church organist.
+André is a former infantry reservist, an amateur church organist, and a recent muay thai enthusiast.
 He lives in Gatineau, Québec with his wife and three children.
 They are active members of Jubilee Church, a Canadian Reformed Church in Ottawa.

 Contact André at [email protected]